minhkhoango/p4-stack/README.md

 # p4-stack

 A CLI for stacked diffs in Perforce, bringing a Git-like stacked change workflow (e.g., Gerrit) to P4.
+Watch the 90s demo by me here: https://youtu.be/MKpt4zY4ptU

 ## Installation